-The church of St. Peter and Paul was mentioned for the first time in 1446.
-It was probably built at the turn of the 14th and 15th centuries.
+The church of St. Peter and Paul was mentioned for the first time directly in 1446, although in 1259 a local priest named Clemens appeared on the document as a witness.
+It was probably built in the first half of the 13th century, and at the latest before 1259.
+In the fourteenth century it was enlarged by a chancel.
 The church was rebuilt in the years 1584-1587 with the participation of Georg von Kottwitz younger.
 In 1616 and in 1722, the building burnt down.
 The tower was rebuilt in 1620, and the whole church again in 1724.
 In the years 1725-1727, new equipment was also made at the expense of officials from the imperial salt factories.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.